publiccodenet/about/activities/communication/communications-plan.md

 ## What we need to do

-In our work, w
+In our work, we believe these activities will help us meet our goals:

-* good works
+* practicing high quality, innovative codebase stewardship
 * documentation
 * storytelling
-* broadcasting/sharing stories
+* broadcasting and sharing stories
 * celebrating successful use of our tools
 * awesome events
-* be available (reliably)
+* be reliably available
 * being part of our communities

-Others:
+We'll also meet our communications goals through working with other people by:

 * pitching talks
 * pitching articles for other platforms
 * helping journalists write about us
-* pitching to journalists/press releases?
+* pitching to journalists and sending press releases
-* creating Wikipedia pages for Ben, the Foundation for Public Code; updating Pieter & Arnout's pages
+* creating Wikipedia pages for Ben and the Foundation for Public Code, and updating Pieter and Arnout's pages
 * being available for 1:1 consultations, discussions, interviews, "just picking your brain" coffees

 ## Prioritization